jhsoftware/simpledns-kb/177_geodns-plug-in.md

 ![](img/177/7.png)

-For an example of using this for blocking DNS requests from specific countries, see [KB6](https://simpledns.plus/kb/6).
+For an example of using this for blocking DNS requests from specific countries, see [Blocking DNS requests from specific countries](/kb/6).